nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 # 7. Templates and Generic Programming

-## Item 41: Understand implicit interfaces and compiletime polymorphism
+## Item 41: Understand implicit interfaces and compile-time polymorphism

 The world of **object-oriented programming** revolves around explicit interfaces and runtime polymorphism: